eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Sidebar/index.md

 }
 ```

 Changing the CSS class of a component, or any other attribute for that matter, is impossible once the component has been created.
 Sure, it is possible to modify the DOM after the `render` method in either `componentDidMount` or `componentDidUpdate`, but that is rather cumbersome and prone to error.
-This is why the `Toggle` component doesn't add the CSS class to the given components' `class` attribute, but rather wraps them with a `div` element annotated with said class.
+This is why the `Toggle` component doesn't add the CSS class to the individual components' `class` attribute, but rather wraps them with a `div` element annotated with said class.

-The SASS mixins make sure to apply the styling only to direct descendants (`>`) of the toggle `div`s, making it possible to nest `Toggle` components without then interfering with one another.
+The SASS mixins make sure to apply the styling only to direct descendants (`>`) of the toggle `div`s, making it possible to nest `Toggle` components without them interfering with one another.

 Back to the sidebar components, each of them is either enabled or disabled according to the sidebar mode.
 Let's create a generic component to toggle our sidebar components according to each mode: